-Staff finds that the proposed project is substantially consistent with the General Plan and meets the development standards of the I-L (Light Industrial) zoning district.
-Staff recommends that the Planning Commission recommend to the City Council approval of Conditional Use Permit No. 21-17, Development Agreement No. 14-17 and Tentative Parcel Map No. 37342, subject to the Conditions of Approval (Exhibit 1).
+Staff finds that the proposed project is substantially consistent with the General Plan, conforms to the development standards of the I-L (Light Industrial) zoning district and meets the required findings.
+Staff recommends that the Planning Commission certify the associated Negative Declaration, and approve Conditional Use Permit No. 21-17 and Tentative Parcel Map No. 37342, subject to the Conditions of Approval (Exhibit 1).